microsoft/bedrock/test/README.md

 ## Test Setup CI/CD

 For test setup using a continuous integration pipeline, refer to the [azure-pipelines.yaml](../azure-pipelines.yml) for how to configure your agent, setup script for installing prerequisites and executing scripts.
-Be sure to add the environment path your test is leveraging to the yml `paths/include:` section.
+Be sure to add the environment path your test is leveraging to the CI yml.
+For example `paths/include:` section in the `azure-pipelines.yml`.